Nacoa was recognised with The Queen’s Award for Voluntary Service, in the Queen’s Diamond Jubilee year.

 The Gladstone Library has been painstakingly restored to its Victorian splendour.
 With 30,000 books lining the shelves, it’s just as the great Prime Minister would have remembered it: original features include magnificent tiled pillars and fireplaces, high ceilings and glittering chandeliers.

-Seating up to 250 guests, this magnificent venue, with its grand marble staircase and views over the Thames provides the perfect backdrop
+This magnificent venue, with its grand marble staircase and views over the Thames provides the perfect backdrop

 Simple to enter